-After qualifying, I went on to work in bereavement support with Dorothy House Hospice Care and also, worked in supporting victims of rape/sexual violence as well as domestic abuse with Victim Support.
+I am experienced in working with bereavement support with Dorothy House Hospice Care and I have also worked in supporting victims of rape/sexual violence as well as domestic abuse (via Victim Support).
 I worked for a more general counselling charity too, offering help for people with many different presenting issues, such as depression and anxiety.

-When it comes to counselling, I believe that there is no "one size fits all" and therefore my professional approach is integrative.
-This recognises that everyone is unique and I able to draw on different elements of theoretical approaches from my training such as psychodynamic, transactional analysis and CBT to suit each different client.
-I am also pleased to be able to offer any dog loving clients the assistance of my canine co-counsellor, Rusty (see picture below).
+When it comes to counselling, I don’t believe in a one-size-fits-all approach and therefore my approach is integrative.
+This recognises that everyone is unique and I able to draw on different elements of theoretical approaches from my training such as psychodynamic, transactional analysis and CBT to suit each different client (please don't worry if you're unsure as to what those modalities mean - I'm very happy to talk this through with you during an introductory session).

 My aim is to provide you with the time and space to be fully heard, without judgement, helping you to make sense of what’s going on in your life and find a clearer path forward.

 I believe that at the heart of good therapy is the relationship you build with your counsellor so it's important for me that you feel comfortable with your counsellor.
 With that in mind, I invite you to get in touch with me to see how working with me might feel for you.
 If that sounds OK, then please contact me either via email or by phone and I'll get back to you (usually within 24 hours Mon-Fri)

 After a brief phone call (lasting 10-15 mins), we can then arrange a mutually convenient time to have an introductory session if we both feel that would be right for you.
 This takes place in my peacefully located therapy room in Cherhill (see photo below) with free parking provided.